How to Build a Prediction Market Platform Like Polymarket

 Are prediction markets legal in the US and UK?

 The legal status of prediction markets varies by jurisdiction and market type.
-In the US, the CFTC regulates event contracts as derivatives, requiring registration as a Designated Contract Market or operating under specific narrow exemptions.
+In the US, the CFTC regulates event contracts as derivatives, requiring registration as a Designated Contract Market or operation under specific narrow exemptions.
 In the UK, platforms may fall under FCA financial services regulation, Gambling Commission oversight, or both — depending entirely on the event types offered and the platform’s structural design.
-Every operator must obtain jurisdiction-specific legal advice before launching.
-Operating without proper legal guidance exposes founders to significant regulatory, financial, and reputational risk.
+Every operator must obtain jurisdiction-specific legal advice before launching without exception.